Phyllopertha horticola: Biology

 The adult beetle can be seen from April to July, especially in late spring and early summer.
-In June they can be encountered in a particularly large number.
+In June they can be encountered in particularly large numbers.
 Adults live for up to eight weeks.

 Females lay 15-25 eggs in the ground at a depth of 10–15 cm.
 After a period of 4–6 weeks they hatch and larvae grow up to 2 cm in length and develop in the soil.
 Larvae take 2–3 years to develop.
 They overwinter in the ground.
 In April, they migrate to deeper soil layers to turn into a chrysalis and hatch in May into an imago, allowing an adult insect to emerge.
 The males swarm first; the females follow with a few days delay.
 The females are mated very quickly by flying around males.

 Larvae and beetles are considered an agricultural pest.
 Beetles damage leaves, flowers and developing fruits of many deciduous trees and shrubs (mainly oak leaves, hazelnut and birch leaves, as well as cherry and rose petals).
 Larval stages will feed on roots of clover, grasses and crops (cereals, cabbages, cucumbers, beets, peas).